 About

-My name is Lindsay Hordes, Associate Marriage and Family Therapist with a master’s degree in Clinical Psychology from Antioch University.
-My approach weaves together clinical expertise with a deep understanding of psychedelic healing and the mind–body connection.
-I offer a warm, supportive environment where clients feel safe to explore the insights, emotions, and revelations that arise during their healing journey.
+Lindsay is an Associate Marriage and Family Therapist with a master’s degree in Clinical Psychology from Antioch University.
+Her approach weaves together clinical expertise with a deep understanding of psychedelic healing and the mind–body connection.
+Lindsay offers a warm, supportive environment where clients feel safe to explore the insights, emotions, and revelations that arise during their healing journey.

-I specialize in ketamine-assisted therapy, trauma, depression, anxiety, substance use, and eating disorders, and I bring compassion, presence, and curiosity to every interaction.
-I believe that healing begins when we reconnect with our true selves—and that self-compassion is one of the most transformative tools we can access.
+Lindsay specializes in ketamine-assisted therapy, trauma, depression, anxiety, substance use, and eating disorders, and brings compassion, presence, and curiosity to every interaction.
+She believes that healing begins when we reconnect with our true selves—and that self-compassion is one of the most transformative tools we can access.

-Rooted in Compassion-Focused Therapy, my work also integrates breathwork, yoga, and somatic practices to support emotional regulation and embodiment.
-As a certified yoga instructor, I offer a grounded, body-based perspective that helps clients not only understand their experiences but also feel and integrate them on a deeper level.
+Rooted in Compassion-Focused Therapy, her work also integrates breath work, yoga, and somatic practices to support emotional regulation and embodiment.
+As a certified yoga instructor, Lindsay offers a grounded, body-based perspective that helps clients not only understand their experiences but also feel and integrate them on a deeper level.

-I often invite the natural world into the therapeutic process, encouraging time outdoors as a way to reconnect with intuition, inner wisdom, and a sense of peace that transcends language.
+Lindsay often invites the natural world into the therapeutic process, encouraging time outdoors as a way to reconnect with intuition, inner wisdom, and a sense of peace that transcends language.